 Frequently Asked Questions (FAQ)

 Frequently Asked Questions.
-We know you have questions about our center.
+We know you have questions about our New York and New Jersey vein treatment centers.
 We are here to help.

 We are Board Certified Vascular Surgeons.
 Vascular Surgeons are the only group of specialists that have specific training in the management of disease of the veins and arteries.
 We also have years of experience managing Varicose Veins.
 In fact, we were one of the first practices in the tri-state area to perform the VNUS Closure procedure and introduced this new technology to both Rockland and Orange County.

 No. On your first visit, we may try some conservative measure such as life-style changes or compression stockings to achieve a desired result.
 Many patients do not require any invasive treatments after conservative therapy.
 As Vascular Specialists, we are more interested in helping you “manage” your veins rather than trying to find a “procedure” that we can do on you.

 If you are satisfied, nothing else needs to be done.
 If you are not satisfied there are other minimally invasive options available to relieve your discomfort and improve your cosmetic results.

 No. If you fail conservative therapy, insurance companies deem many varicose vein treatments a medical issue as opposed to a cosmetic issue and will cover the cost of that treatment.
 You should have minimal, if any out-of-pocket expenses.

 In most cases, Sclerotherapy will be done a part of the overall varicose vein treatment plan.
 If you undergo a VNUS procedure, we will often offer you a free Sclerotherapy session to “clean up” some residual spider veins.
 If you need other sessions, or stand-alone sessions, the fee is nominal and does not compare to other cosmetic surgical procedures, which can run in the thousands of dollars.